harsdua/Amazons-with-MINIMAX/README.md

 python gameofamazons.py

-Change Joueur 2 to IA if you want to play against the AI.
+Change Joueur 1 (white) or Joueur 2 (black) to IA if you want to play against the AI.

 Click "charger plateau" and click on default_plateau.txt